-Error Code Description 703 The printer sensed a calibration of different-sized black marks.
-Make sure the correct supply is loaded.
-704 Printer has not sensed a supply mark within the specified number of inches or out of supplies.
-Check the supply tracking supply marks black mark sensor position supply roll for binding.
-Press the left ${\color{red} igathbox{igathbox{\Large }}}$ button.
-If the error continues to appear, change the supply.
-710 Band out of data.
-Call Technical Support.
-711 UART receiving communication error (framing, parity, etc.).
-Call Technical Support.
-712 Receiving failure or command overrun error.
-Call Technical Support.
-713 Receiving failure or illegal command.
-Call Technical Support.
-714 Receiving failure or undefined command.
-Call Technical Support.

-- A memory allocation error occurred during initialization. - Printhead is overheated.
+- The printer sensed a calibration of different-sized black marks.
+Make sure the correct supply is loaded. - Printer has not sensed a supply mark within the specified number of inches or is out of supplies.
+Check the supply tracking, supply marks, black mark sensor position, and supply roll for binding.
+Press the button under the x icon to clear the error.
+Change supply. - Printhead is overheated.
 Turn off the printer to let the printhead cool.
 If the error persists, call Technical Support. - Printer did not sense a black mark when expected.
 The supply may be jammed.

+For these errors, Check the

+- supply tracking

+- supply marks

-For errors 751-753, check the supply tracking supply marks black mark sensor position supply roll for binding.
+- ♦ black mark sensor position

+- ♦ supply roll for binding.

-Press the left (a) button and try to continue printing.
-If the error continues to appear, change the supply
+If the error continues to appear, change the supply.

-- Printer sensed a mark in the wrong place. - 753 Printer sensed a mark that is too long. - Printer has a ribbon problem.
-Check the ribbon for a jam or remove any slack by turning the take-up reel clockwise.
-Load a new ribbon. - Printhead is open.
-Close the printhead before continuing.
-If the error persists, call Technical Support. - 756 The printer is out of supplies.
+752 Printer sensed a mark in the wrong place.

+- 753 Printer sensed a mark that is too long. - 756 The printer is out of supplies.
 Load supplies. - Load supplies.
-The calibrated supply length differs by plus or minus .25 inches from the format.
-Press (a) to print on the current supply or load new supply and press (a). - Check supply.
+The calibrated supply length differs by plus or minus .25 inches from the format. - 758 Check supply.
 Either the supply is not seen, or the on-demand sensor is broken (purchase optional).
 Check for a label jam.
 Clear the supply path or reload supplies.
 This error may occur if you remove a label too quickly in on-demand mode.
-The printer does not recalibrate after this error. - Low battery.
+The printer does not recalibrate after this error. - 762 Low battery.
 Recharge the battery. - 763 Waiting to dispense label.
-Press 🐞.
+Press the 🖨 button. - Printhead has more than 10 bad dots or is not connected.
+Make sure the printhead is connected. - 790 The printer is busy.
+Turn off the printer.
+Wait two seconds and turn it back on.
+Resend the packets.
+If the problem continues, call Technical Support. - 791 The printer has an error pending.
+Turn off the printer.
+Wait two seconds and turn it back on.
+Resend the packets.
+If the problem continues, call Technical Support.